umd-dslam/docs/src/analysis.md

 ### Object References

 References have a typical size of 4 bytes on 32-bit platforms and on 64-bits platforms with heap boundary less than 32GB, and 8 bytes for this boundary above 32GB.
-We are working with large heaps and need to assume that all references are 8 bytes (You can disable it through -XX:-UseCompressedOops,[UseCompressedOops](https://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) is on by default).
+We are working with large heaps and need to assume that all references are 8 bytes (You can disable it through **-XX:-UseCompressedOops**, [UseCompressedOops](https://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) is on by default).

 ### Object Header